yitao36/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

-Finds persons whose selected field contain any of the given keywords.
+Finds persons whose selected field contains any of the given keywords.

 Available prefixes
 - Name: `n/`